AddieSl/hello-world/README.md

 # hello-world
 just another repository
-Hello there, tomorrow I'll participating in 'a taste of code'and I'm preparing for this now.
+Hello there, tomorrow I'll participeting in 'a taste of code'and I'm preparing for this now.